north2arctic/north2arctic.github.io/_posts/2021-08-23-mighty-copper-river.md

 Camping in front of the face of Childs Glacier is not recommended as large waves run up the shore when the glacier calves, akin to tsunamis.
 We ended up setting the sleeping bags on a raised platform with interpretative signs.
 We imagine how it would have been very busy back when it was possible to drive here, as it had the best views on the glacier.
 But luckily we were alone.
 We got to the platform already in the dark, and we could hear the glacier’s rumblings every once in a while.
 As we were going to sleep, the moon, which was full, came up shining light on the glacier face.
 We couldn’t ask for more.

 The next day we went back to the Million Dollar Bridge one last time and put into the Copper just below it.
-We paddled in front of the glacier’s face, hoping that the glacier’s face would hold still while we were below it.
+We paddled in front of the glacier’s face, hoping that it would not calve.
 The water was quite turbulent, so we just paddled and didn’t take any photos, we had taken so many from the shore!
 From the glacier, it was smooth rafting to Cordova.
 The river was fast, and we averaged more than 6 miles an hour.
 We took out by the road 12 miles below, where it ends and got a ride into Cordova.
-In a few days, we’ll come back to the same spot and continue downriver until the ocean, and head east towards Icy Bay, where we already were in late May.
+In a few days, we’ll come back to the same spot and continue downriver until the ocean, and head east towards Icy Bay, where we stopped our first bout in late May.
 We will be sad once the trip ends, we are enjoying this adventure so much!

 <figure>
     <img src="/assets/images/08-23/kennicott.jpg">